Chart Color Schemes

 Population

-Population growth drivers in Mount Nelson are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Mount Nelson are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on analysis of Australian Bureau of Statistics (ABS) population updates for the broader area, and new addresses validated by AreaSearch since the Census, Mount Nelson's population is estimated at around 2,883 as of November 2025.
-This reflects an increase of 134 people (4.9%) since the 2021 Census, which reported a population of 2,749 people.
-The change is inferred from the resident population of 2,866 estimated by AreaSearch following examination of the latest Estimated Resident Population data release by the ABS in June 2024 and an additional 20 validated new addresses since the Census date.
-This level of population equates to a density ratio of 539 persons per square kilometer, providing significant space per person and potential room for further development.
-Mount Nelson's 4.9% growth since the 2021 census exceeded the SA3 area (2.3%), along with the SA4 region, marking it as a growth leader in the region.
-Population growth for the suburb was primarily driven by overseas migration that contributed approximately 92.0% of overall population gains during recent periods.
+Based on ABS population updates and AreaSearch validations, Mount Nelson's estimated population is around 2,878 as of Feb 2026.
+This shows an increase of 129 people since the 2021 Census, which reported a population of 2,749.
+The change is inferred from AreaSearch's resident population estimate of 2,874 (June 2024 ERP data) and 21 new addresses validated since the Census date.
+This results in a density ratio of 539 persons per square kilometer.
+Mount Nelson's growth rate of 4.7% exceeded the SA3 area's 2.5%, making it a growth leader.
+Overseas migration contributed approximately 92.0% to overall population gains recently.

 Frequently Asked Questions - Population